Last Updated on June 8, 2025 by Travelationship

 Day 2 – Castle Quarters and Dancing

-The entire day about Castle Quarters (Castle District).
+The entire day is about Castle Quarters (Castle District).
 The area is located on a hill and can be seen almost anywhere in Prague.
-The beautiful gothic St. Vitus Cathedral is the skyline’s most recognized part.
+The beautiful Gothic St. Vitus Cathedral is the most recognizable feature of the skyline.
 Regardless of your religious beliefs, this is a must-see when in Prague.
 The details and intricacies, both inside and out, are breathtaking.
 If you are looking for the best view in Prague, climb the almost 300 steps to the top of the Great South Tower.
 The view is spectacular!

 The Castle Quarters is an area with lots of different buildings.
-Lobkowicz Palace and the Strahov Monastery and Library are also in this area.
-We did not visit either of these places, but they are highly recommended by many travel books and online sites.
+Lobkowicz Palace, the Strahov Monastery, and the Library are also in this area.
+We did not visit either of these places, but many travel books and online sites highly recommend them.
 After visiting the cathedral, the tower, having lunch, and the palace, we couldn’t make it inside either before the closing times.

 On to New Town and the Dancing House

 We grabbed dinner at Restaurace u Pinkasu.
 It was a lovely place.
 Perfect for a dinner date.
 Guess what Matt ate?
-Schnitzel, I think they may have called it something else, but it was essentially schnitzel.
+Schnitzel, they may have called it something else, but it was essentially the same thing.
 I had a delicious soup and a side of fried potatoes and cheese.
 After dinner, we hit two clubs; I couldn’t tell you the names.
-I guess that is a good sign.
+I suppose that’s a good sign.

 Day 3 – Old Town Square & the Jewish Quarter

-Our last day was full of the Old Town Square and Jewish Quarter.
+Our last day was full of the Old Town Square and the Jewish Quarter.
 The Old Town Square, the heart of Prague, was packed with tourists.
-This historic plaza is surrounded by magnificent buildings, each telling a story of the city’s past.
+Magnificent buildings surround this historic plaza, each telling a story of the city’s past.
 The area is filled with restaurants, shops, horse carriages, and the Astrological Clock.

 There are several street vendors in the area.
 I recommend trying the food at the vendors on the square’s outer edge.
 It was cheap and delicious, and you can’t beat the people watching while you eat.
 The National Gallery, 27 Crosses, Old Town Hall, and several religious buildings are located in this area.